Privacy Policy

 The disclosure of the information is a general obligation that must be fulfilled before or at the latest when initiating the direct collection of personal data.
 In case of personal data not being collected directly from the concerned party, the information must be provided within a reasonable time or at the time of communication (not of registration) of the data (to third parties or to the concerned party).
 Following are the information for the various categories of the concerned parties.

-This page describes how to manage the website related to the processing of its users personal data who consult and use it.
-The disclosure of information concerns the methods, timing and nature of the information that the data controllers must provide to users when they connect to web pages, regardless of the purposes of the connection.
+This page describes how the site is managed in relation to the processing of personal data of users who consult and use it.
+The information concerns the methods, times and nature of the information that data controllers must provide to users when they connect to web pages, regardless of the purpose of the connection.

-The data are processed by the personnel in charge only, also for any maintenance and administration of processing systems.
+The data is processed only by appointed personnel, also for any maintenance and administration operations of the processing systems.

 Types of data processed

-During the normal operation, the computer systems and software procedures used to operate this website acquire some personal data whose transmission is implicit in the use of Internet communication protocols.
-This information is not collected to associate with identified concerned parties, but by their very nature this could help to process and associate data held by third parties, to allow its users to be identified.
-This category of data includes elements such as IP addresses or domain names of the computers used by users who connect to the site, the addresses in the Uniform Resource Identifier (URI) notation of the requested resources, the time of the request and ping time, the method used to submit the request to the server, the size of the file obtained in response, the numerical code indicating the status of the response given by the server (success, error, etc.) and other parameters relating to the operating system and the user’s computer environment.
-These data are used for the sole purpose of obtaining anonymous statistical information for the use of the site and to check its correct functioning and they are deleted immediately after processing.
-The data could be used to ascertain responsibility in case of hypothetical computer crimes against the site.
+The computer systems and software procedures used to operate this website acquire, during their normal operation, some personal data whose transmission is implicit in the use of Internet communication protocols.
+This is information that is not collected to be associated with identified interested parties, but which by its very nature could, through processing and association with data held by third parties, allow users to be identified.
+This category of data includes the IP addresses or domain names of the computers used by users who connect to the site, the addresses in URI (Uniform Resource Identifier) notation of the requested resources, the time of the request, the method used in submitting the request to the server, the size of the file obtained in response, the numerical code indicating the status of the response given by the server (successful, error, etc.) and other parameters relating to the operating system and the user’s IT environment.
+These data are used for the sole purpose of obtaining anonymous statistical information on the use of the site and to check its correct functioning and are deleted immediately after processing.
+The data could be used to ascertain responsibility in the event of hypothetical computer crimes against the site.

-It can also process the data of an identified or identifiable persons on the basis of additional information provided by the data subject: for example, with the optional, explicit and voluntary sending of e-mails to the addresses indicated on this site, which implies the subsequent acquisition of the address of the sender, necessary to respond to requests, as well as any other personal data included in the communication.
+Data relating to identified or identifiable persons may also be processed on the basis of further information communicated by the interested party: for example, with the optional, explicit and voluntary sending of e-mail or telephone communications to the addresses indicated on this site, which implies the subsequent acquisition of the sender’s address, necessary to respond to requests, as well as any other personal data included in the communication.

 Cookies